The wrong trial of indecency - Mathieu Ricard

 Excerpt from a conference given on December 16, 2014

 Animal advocates do not forget the suffering of human beings.
-To love animals is also to gain in humanity.
+To love animals is also a way to enhance humanity.

-If devoting some of our thoughts, words, and actions to reducing the unspeakable suffering we deliberately inflict on other sentient beings such as animals is an offense against human suffering, what about listening to France Musique, playing sports, and sunbathing on a beach?
-Would those who engage in these and other activities become abominable individuals because they do not devote all their time to alleviating the famine in Somalia?
+If devoting some of our thoughts, words, and actions to alleviating the unspeakable suffering inflicted upon other sentient beings such as animals is deemed disrespectful to human suffering, then what about listening to France Musique, playing sports, or sunbathing on a beach?
+Would those who engage in such activities be condemned as despicable individuals for not devoting all their time to alleviating famine in Somalia?

-As Luc Ferry rightly remarks: “I would like someone to explain to me how torturing animals would help humans.
-Is the fate of Christians in Iraq improved because thousands of dogs are skinned alive in China every year and left to die for hours, since the more excruciating their pain, the better their flesh?
-Is it because we mistreat dogs here that we are more sensitive to the misfortune of the Kurds? (...)
-Each of us can take care of our own, our family, our job and also get involved in politics or in community life without slaughtering animals.”
+As Luc Ferry astutely observes: “I would like someone to explain to me how torturing animals would benefit humans.
+Does the plight of Christians in Iraq improve because thousands of dogs are skinned alive in China every year and left to die in agony for hours, given that the more excruciating their pain, the better their flesh?
+Is it because we mistreat dogs here that we are more sensitive to the suffering of the Kurds? (...)
+Each of us can take care of our own, our family, our job, and also engage in politics or community life without resorting to slaughtering animals.”

 @Jo-Anne McArthur, We Animals Media

 If someone were to devote 100% of their time to humanitarian work, one could only encourage them to continue.
-In fact, it is a safe bet that a person with such altruism would also be kind to animals.
-Kindness is not a commodity to be distributed sparingly like chocolate cake.
-It is a way of being, an attitude, an intention to do good to all those who come within our scope of attention and to remedy their suffering.
-By loving animals as well, we do not love people less, we love them better because our benevolence is wider and therefore of better quality.
-Whoever loves only a small part of sentient beings, or even of humanity, shows a partial and narrow benevolence.
+In fact, it is likely that a person with such altruism would also show kindness to animals.
+Kindness is not a finite resource to be distributed sparingly like chocolate cake.
+It is a way of life, an attitude, an intention to do good to all those within our sphere of attention and to alleviate their suffering.
+By loving animals, we do not love people less; we love them better because our benevolence is broader and thus of higher quality.
+Those who only love a small portion of sentient beings, or even of humanity, demonstrate a limited and narrow benevolence.

-For those who do not work day and night to alleviate human misery, what harm would there be in alleviating the suffering of animals rather than playing cards?
-The fallacy of indecency that it is immoral to care about animals when millions of humans are starving is usually an easy cop-out by those who do little for either.
-To someone who was ironic about the ultimate usefulness of her charitable actions, Sister Emmanuelle replied, “And you, sir, what are you doing for humanity?”
+For those who do not work tirelessly to alleviate human suffering, what harm is there in alleviating animal suffering instead of playing cards?
+The fallacy of indecency, that it is immoral to care about animals when millions of humans are starving, is often an easy excuse for those who do little for either cause.
+To someone who sarcastically questioned the ultimate usefulness of her charitable actions, Sister Emmanuelle responded, “And you, sir, what are you doing for humanity?”

 @Jo-Anne McArthur, We Animals Media